michaelnpsp/KiwiFarm/README.md

 # KiwiFarm
-Resets &amp; gold tracking addon for World of Warcraft
+Resets &amp; gold tracking addon for World of Warcraft.